LethalCompanyModding/ShipInventoryCommunity/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Mods used**
 List all the mods that you use.
 You can skip the mods you think don't affect this mod.
+If possible, give the link to the mod and the version used.

 **Additional context**
 Add any other context about the problem here.